nolanlawson/KeepScore/README.md

 - [French](https://github.com/nolanlawson/KeepScore/blob/master/KeepScore/res/values-fr/strings.xml)
 - [Japanese](https://github.com/nolanlawson/KeepScore/blob/master/KeepScore/res/values-ja/strings.xml)

-### Italian and German
+### Italian, Hebrew, and German

-Italian and German translations are only needed when new feature are added.
+These translations are only needed when new feature are added.
 Thanks to those who helped with the 1.3.0 translations!

 ### Adding a new language